chargehive/configuration/docs/policy/sca.md

-    "shouldIdentify": true,             // Enable or disable identification step "shouldChallengeOptional": true,    // If challenge is optional from issuer, use this value to decide "shouldByPassChallenge": "",        // If challenge is required, override with this value (see below for options) "shouldAuthOnError": true           // If the gateway authentication response is an error, authorize payment anyway }
+    "shouldIdentify": true,             // Enable or disable identification step "shouldChallengeOptional": true,    // If challenge is optional from issuer, use this value to decide "shouldByPassChallenge": "",        // If challenge is required, override with this value (see below for options) "shouldAuthOnError": true,          // If the gateway authentication response is an error, authorize payment anyway "shouldAuthOnN": true,              // If the gateway authentication response is an N, authorize payment anyway "shouldAuthOnR": true               // If the gateway authentication response is an R, authorize payment anyway }
 }
 ```